Policy 3141 OUT OF DISTRICT- “NON-RESIDENT STUDENT(S)” ADMISSION

 OTHER CONDITIONS

-The Board will not admit any student prior to viewing that student’s records from the student’s previous school districts.
+The District will not admit any student prior to viewing that student’s records from the student’s previous school districts.

 The Board will not admit any student who is expelled from another school district.